winterdharma/DharmaPearls/01_agama/dirgha/DA_9.md

 116\.
 “There are another six things, which are six external senses: The sense of images, sense of sounds, sense of odors, sense of flavors, sense of touches, and sense of notions.
 {:#p116}

 117\.
-“There are another six things, which are the six groups of consciousness: The group of visual consciousness … auditory … olfactory … gustatory … somatic … group of mental consciousness.
+“There are another six things, which are the six groups of awareness: The group of visual awareness … auditory … olfactory … gustatory … somatic … group of mental awareness.
 {:#p117}

 118\.
 “There are another six things, which are six groups of contact: The group of visual contact … auditory … olfactory … gustatory … somatic … group of mental contact.